nassersaazi/bitcoin-notes/practicalvim.md

 :tabc             | Close current tab page and all of its windows :tabo             | Keep the active tab page, closing all others

+Chapter 7 (Open files and save them to disk)

+Command        | Effect

+:e.            | Open file explorer for current working directory :Explore       | Open file explorer for the directory of the active buffer :Sexplore      | Open file explorer in horizontal split window :Vexplore      | Open file explorer in vertical split window

+The % symbol has special meaning on Vim’s command line: it expands to represent the path of the current buffer

+Chapter 8(Navigate Inside Files with Motions)

 todos:

 - dailyinterviewpro -> analyse problem from alreadysolved folder